Imagination in the Science of Fantasy

 Imagination, that ethereal realm where the ordinary transcends into the extraordinary, has long fascinated both psychology and philosophy.
 These disciplines are a fabric of science and fantasy which is an elusive part of the human mind.

-Let us delve deeper, beyond mere curiosity, and explore the profound role imagination plays in shaping our cognitive landscape.
+The profound role imagination plays in shaping our cognitive landscape.

 1. Imagination as Core Operating System: